patoui/laravel-profile/readme.md

 TODO:

-* Add "Next" and "Previous" to scroll through post
 * Add SMS notifications when a comment is added
 * Add Email notifications when new article is published
 * Add admin analytics page